 - Fixed Screw Retained Prettau zirconium full contour/full arch bridge

-Choosing a dental implant expert who has the verified training, education, and experience specific to dental implants is crucial.
+Choosing a local dental implant expert in Annapolis who has the verified training, education, and experience specific to dental implants and sedation dentistry is crucial.
 Dr. Djawdan is a member of a small group of dentists who are Board Certified by the American Board of Implantology/Implant Dentistry and is considered and expert in implant dentistry.
 Dr. Kian Djawdan has the experience, training, and credentials to personally handle both your surgical and restorative dental goals.

 We use advanced technology to offer our patients precision and accuracy in diagnosis and treatment.
 In 2004, we were one of the first dental practices in the world to have an in-office dental CT scan.
-With a dental CT scan and 3-D imaging software, we can fully visualize the placement of dental implant(s) in a real 3-D environment and then design a surgical and restorative plan.
+With a dental CT scan and 3D imaging software, we can fully visualize the placement of your dental implants in a real 3D environment and then design a surgical and restorative plan.